kinzeyfranks/alx-system_engineering-devops/0x00-shell_basics/README.md

-a scrip to Delete the file betty
+a scrip to Delete the directory my_first_directory that is in the /tmp directory